SpikeInterface/spikeinterface/doc/how_to/waveform_extractor_to_sorting_analyzer.rst

         .. code-block:: python

-            # This also deletes any parents
+            # This also deletes any children
             # such as spike_amplitudes
             analyzer.delete_extension(
                 extension_name="templates"